Kubra Khan: Career

 Khan's acting debut as well as cinematic debut was marked in 2013 by action-comedy Na Maloom Afraad, where she portrayed Hina, a bank-worker and love interest of the film's main lead, Mohsin Abbas Haider.
 A reviewer from the Gulf Times found her presence as "almost angel-like" but criticised her unfit and preachy monologue.
 In 2015, Khan appeared in the Bollywood movie Welcome 2 Karachi.

 She made her television debut in Sang-e-Mar Mar, which aired on Hum TV in 2016.
 Sadaf Haider of the DAWN Images termed her as one of the breakout star of the serial, noting her "beautifully controlled performance as Shireen".
 She next appeared in the spiritual-romance Khuda Aur Muhabbat season 2 as a materialistic girl who later develops spiritualism.
 Khan then essayed the justice seeking marital rape victim in the drama Andaaz-e-Sitam.
 She concluded the year with a similar role of a rape victim in social drama Muqabil, for which she received Lux Style Award for Best TV Actress nomination at the 17th Lux Style Awards.

-She had her first appearance in 2017 in spiritual drama Alif Allah Aur Insaan as a arrogant and pride daughter of a feudal family.
+She had her first appearance in 2017 in spiritual drama Alif Allah Aur Insaan as an arrogant and pride daughter of a feudal family.
 She expressed dissatisfaction with her performance.
 She then played a girl next door in romantic-comedy Shadi Mubarak Ho.
 Her next portrayal was a brief appearance as a ballsy London-based punjabi window in social drama Daldal.

 In 2018, she appeared in the Pakistani films Jawani Phir Nahi Ani 2 and Parwaaz Hai Junoon, both of which released on 22 August Eid-al-Adha.
 While reviewing her performance in Jawani Phir Nahi Ani 2, Mohammad Kamran Jawaid of Dawn opined that her "cutesy aura befitting her role".

 She returned to television in 2019 with spiritual-romance Alif, portraying Husn-e-Jahan, a renowned Pakistani cinema actress who abandoned her career to marry a calligrapher's son.
 Describing the project as "most memorable" for her, Khan reflected that she gave "heart and soul to Alif."